- Home

 - If using a platform like Airbnb, make sure you keep all communications, bookings and payments on the platform.
 This will make sure you’re protected by their processes, as once you leave the site, you won’t have their safeguards, processes and refunds available.

 - Take your time and do your research – Don’t be fooled by glossy images promising the world.
 Make sure that, whatever you are booking, you take your time to read reviews and verify that what you’re booking or paying for is legitimate.
-Scammers will often try to pressurise you into booking quickly so remember it’s fine to take your time.
+Scammers will often try to pressure you into booking quickly so remember it’s fine to take your time.

 - Maintain good security practices – use different passwords for different platforms and don’t share these with anyone.